kuroko-lang/kuroko/README.md

 Blocks, including function `def` blocks and control flow structures like `if` and `for`, must be indented with spaces to a level greater than the enclosing block.

-You may indent blocks to whatever level you desire, so long as ordering remains consistent, though the recommendtation indentation size is 4 spaces.
+You may indent blocks to whatever level you desire, so long as ordering remains consistent, though the recommendation indentation size is 4 spaces.

 Tabs are not valid as indentation and will be ignored.
 It is recommended that you use an editor which provides a clear visual distinction between tabs and spaces, such as [Bim](https://github.com/klange/bim).